 How retrieval-augmented generation actually works, where it fails, and how to build and reason about it step by step.

-You'll leave knowing: why RAG exists, what chunking and retrieval actually decide, and how to build a working pipeline from scratch.
+You'll leave knowing: why RAG exists, what chunking and retrieval actually decide, how to build a working pipeline from scratch, and what breaks once it goes to production.

 Four waypoints through the series: